WestCoastCooler/GPS-logbook-reivew/README.md

 ---

-There is also an .xlsx file attached, that was used to organize and record the bugs that were found.
+There is also an .xlsx file attached, which was used to organize and record the bugs that were found, being a great help while translating them into Jira.